flutter/website/src/deployment/android.md

 `build-number` used as `versionCode`.
 For more information, see [Version your app][] in the Android documentation.

-After updating the version number in the pubspec file, run `flutter pub get` from the top of the project, or use the **Pub get** button in your IDE.
-This updates the `versionName` and `versionCode` in the `local.properties` file, which are later updated in the `build.gradle` file when you rebuild the Flutter app.
+When you rebuild the app for Android, any updates in the version number from the pubspec file will update the `versionName` and `versionCode` in the `local.properties` file.

 ## Android release FAQ